Downtown Mobile District Management Corporation

 The concept for the Mobile Business Improvement District (BID) grew out of a study commissioned by Main Street Mobile, Inc. in 2002.
 From there, a group of dedicated supporters tackled the job of passing the necessary state legislation and then "selling" the benefits of the program to downtown property owners.
 In 2005, after a majority of the property owners had approved the formation of the BID, the City Council gave its blessing and work began on the transformation of downtown.
-In 2009 the Mobile City Council voted unanimously to extend the BID through 2015.
+Every five years since then, the Mobile City Council has voted unanimously to extend the BID for another 5-year period.

 The BID is supported by an assessment on property within the 75-block district.
 Assessment levels are based on a sliding scale, depending on value as determined by the County Revenue Commissioner.
-Owner-occupied, single-family residential property is exempt and property owned by a 501(c)(3) designated nonprofit organization and used for the purposes of the non-profit are eligible for a 50 percent reduction.
-Currently, there are 572 separate parcels in the BID, with a median annual assessment of $550.10.
-The lowest assessment amount is $9.36 and the highest is $72,360.60.
-Additionally contracts with the Retirement Systems of Alabama and governmental entities that own property in the BID provide $688,000 in income.
+Owner-occupied, single-family residential property is exempt and property owned by a 501(c)(3) designated nonprofit organization and used for the purposes of the non-profit is eligible for a 50 percent reduction.
+Currently, there are 547 separate parcels in the BID, with a median annual assessment of $890.
+The lowest assessment amount is $9 and the highest is $56,210.
+Additionally contracts with the Retirement Systems of Alabama and governmental entities that own property in the BID provide $700,148 in income.

 Click here for a map of the Business Improvement District.